tdrewtech/Python-UI-Dashboard-Project/README.md

 b.
 Clone the repository to local with git clone
 - Environment

-1. Created virtual environment called "capstone-flask"
+ Created virtual environment called "capstone-flask"

-The first thing to do is to set the conda environment.
-To prepare the conda environment and kernel, please use the following command:
+You can set the conda environment by preparing the conda environment and kernel by using the following command:

 ```
 conda create -n <ENV_NAME> python=3.7